Shardeum Documentation

 3 Tokenomics

 Shardeum employs dynamic state sharding to attain linear scalability, ensuring that every node added boosts network throughput instantly.
 As a result, Shardeum can enhance its TPS capacity and maintain low fees sustainably.
-Our simulations revealed that the economics of linear scalability required a unique approach to how the native coin SHM is issued.
+Our simulations revealed that the economics of linear scalability required a specific dynamic approach to how the native token SHM is issued.

-The native coin on Shardeum is Shard and has SHM as its ticker symbol.
-SHM is the foundational monetary unit of Shardeum and serves a wide range of functions.
+The native token on Shardeum is Shard and has SHM as its ticker symbol.
+SHM is the native token of Shardeum and serves a wide range of functions.
 Each SHM is divisible to 18 digits, similar to ETH on the Ethereum network.
-We will also refer to it as the SHM token, since a tokenized version of the coin is also used by smart contracts and to be consistent with common terminology.
+We will also refer to it as the SHM token, since a tokenized version is also used by smart contracts and to be consistent with common terminology.

 SHM is a utility token with various uses, including:

-Reward Token: SHM is given as a reward, for example: via airdrop, ecosystem rewards and network participation
+• Rewards: SHM is given as a reward for technical services, e.g. securing of the network via airdrop, ecosystem rewards and network participation

-Gas Token: SHM is a gas token allowing network users to pay fees to execute the required compute units for transactions and other more complex transactions involving smart contracts on the network
+• Gas Functionality: SHM is a gas token allowing network users to pay fees to execute the required compute units for transactions and other more complex transactions involving smart contracts on the network

 3.2 SHM Allocation